-The students in our program have the opportunity to be involved with a student-staffed consulting organization, The Industrial and Organizational Psychology Center.
+The students in our program have the opportunity to be involved with a student-staffed consulting organization, the Insights for Organizations Center.
 The Center was established in 2012 as an alternative mode with which to increase the knowledge base of the I/O students.
-By providing students the opportunity to acquire relevant field experience and to network with local organizations, the Center serves as an excellent teaching tool in the development of I/O-related competencies, as well as a mechanism to develop sustainable working relationships with organizations.
+By providing students the opportunity to acquire relevant field experience and to network with local organizations, the Center serves as an excellent teaching tool in the development of I/O-related competencies, as well as a mechanism to develop sustainable working relationships with organizations, and generates a continual dialogue between business and science.
 Helping to “bridge the gap” between scientist and practitioner is one of the Center’s main goals.
-Students are also welcome to pursue their own internships outside of the Center.
+Students may intern with the Center and are also welcomed to pursue their own internships outside of the Center.

 A Strategic Location

 The DFW Metroplex is home to thousands of corporate headquarters.
 Some of the largest Fortune 500 corporations in the world are located here such as Exxon Mobil, AT&T, American Airlines, Southwest Airlines, Texas Instruments, and Kimberly-Clark.
-In fact, the Dallas-Plano-Irving area was recently ranked No. 1 by Forbes magazine as America’s Best City for Jobs.
-Organizations from a variety of industries have partnered with us and have provided students with internships and field experience including Leadership Worth Following, Assess Systems, Insala, PepsiCo, 7-Eleven, Baylor Health Care, the Dallas County Medical Reserve Corps, and the Mental Health Association of Tarrant County.
-The Center facilitates the connection with our program to this vibrant business community.
-By sharing knowledge, providing research-based solutions, and helping students gain experience in the field, the Center generates a continual dialogue between business and science.
-Please visit the Center’s website for more information: www.TheI-OCenter.com.
+In fact, in 2018, the Dallas-Plano-Irving area was ranked No. 1 by Forbes magazine as America’s Best City for Jobs.
+Organizations from a variety of industries have partnered with us and have provided students with internships and field experience including Leadership Worth Following, PepsiCo, 7-Eleven, Baylor Scott & White Health, Lockheed Martin, GM Financial, JC Penney, Brinks, and the Dallas County Medical Reserve Corps.
+Our faculty, alumni and business partners continually facilitate the connection between the program and vibrant DFW business community.

 Many career opportunities exist for I/O professionals.
 Some individuals are hired by organizations as internal specialists while others are hired as external consultants.
 I/O professionals contribute to the success of businesses and industries in many different ways.
-They are involved in research on strategies for improving productivity, on issues concerning product marketing, or in developing employee screening, hiring and retention practices.
-They may also be involved in employee training and development.
+They are involved in research on strategies for improving productivity, on issues concerning organizational culture, or in developing employee screening, hiring and retention practices.
+They may also be involved in employee training and development or workplace health and wellness.
 The modern marketplace has put pressure on businesses and industries to optimize productivity and improve the quality of work life.
-Additionally, competition among organizations to obtain and retain the ablest employees has increased dramatically.
+Additionally, competition among organizations to obtain and retain the best employees has increased dramatically.
 I/O professionals who can design, implement and evaluate efforts aimed to meet these challenges are in demand.
-According to a recent Bureau of Labor Statistics Occupational Outlook Handbook, the employment opportunities for I/O professionals should continue to grow in the foreseeable future.

 Admission to the Program